Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-handle-appswitch.md

 It is a security requirement that the end-user is presented with the address bar from the browser to allow the end-user to verify the **mitid.dk** domain during the MitID flow.
 It is not allowed to hide the address bar for the Custom Tabs or SFSafariViewController instances.

-**Embedded browsers, i.e.WebViews, are not supported and not allowed – thus integrations must adhere strictly using to the Android Custom Tabs (Chrome or Samsung browser) or iOS SFSafariViewController (**TAB**) for all MitID integration flows.**
+**Embedded browsers, i.e.WebViews, are not supported and not allowed – thus integrations must adhere strictly using to the Android Custom Tabs (Chrome or Samsung browser) or iOS SFSafariViewController (**TAB**) for all MitID integration flows.
+It is a specific requirement from MitID that Custom Tabs or SFSafariViewController is used - other options are technically available, but not allowed by MitID.**

 **MitID requires that the address bar is visible, such that the end-user can see the https and MitID domain when authenticating with MitID.**